Meerut Uttar Pradesh, India Travel Guide

 Sweet, crispy spirals; sweetened thickened milk; refreshing yogurt drink (sweet/salty/fruit).

 Ubiquitous spiced tea, fresh seasonal juices, lime soda.
-Alcohol is available in licensed places.
+Alcoholic beverages are available in licensed places.

 Limited compared to metropolitan cities.
 Upscale hotels may offer refined multi-cuisine or North Indian menus.